photonpunk/Audio-Cue-Scripts/README.txt

 Audio-Cue-Scripts
 =================

-These are a series of scripts for manipulating audio files using Cue Sheets.
+These are a series of scripts for splitting master .wav files into sub-item mp3 tracks using Cue Sheets.

 Cue_Maker creates a .cue file (technical metadata for audio files that contains track times).